nayfaan/Google_rank_find/README.md

-Finds the position of search term in Google search for Facedrive Supply
+Finds the position of search term in Google search